Sign up to our Newsletter

 • Time management: construction projects have strict deadlines that lawyers must manage effectively; they should be able to handle competing deadlines and prioritize their tasks when involved in multiple projects

 • Collaboration: construction projects generally involve multiple stakeholders, including clients, contractors, architects, and engineers.
-You must collaborate effectively with these professionals and work as part of a team to achieve successful outcomes.
+To achieve successful outcomes, you must collaborate effectively with these professionals and work as a team.

-It can be extremely beneficial to also have some experience in, or knowledge of, the construction field outside of just the laws involved.
+It can also be highly beneficial to have some experience in, or knowledge of, the construction field outside of the laws involved.
 Knowing the construction process, terminology, and people involved can help you provide the most informed legal advice.

 Construction Lawyer Salary & Job Outlook

-The final inquiry you might have is, “how much do construction lawyers make?”
-On average, construction lawyers make $115,054 a year and can make upwards of $200,000 with experience.
+The average salary for a construction lawyer is $111,856 a year, but with experience, they can make up to $146,185 or more.
 While construction law is competitive, these lawyers are in demand because they are required for every construction project.

 FAQs: Becoming a Construction Lawyer